firebolt-db/godocs/docs/Guides/loading-data/loading-data-wizard.md

    * One of Firebolt’s key optimization strategies is to use a primary index that ties to columns that are used frequently in `WHERE`, `JOIN`, `GROUP_BY`, and other clauses used for sorting.
 Selecting the best primary index, which is a sparse index, can reduce query run times significantly by reducing the data set that the query scans.
 A primary index also allows Firebolt to manage updates, deletions and insertions to tables and provide optimal query performance.<BR>

    * It's best if you choose a primary index based on the knowledge of about your data and query history.
-If you don't which column(s) to select, you can use Firebolt's suggested primary indexes by keeping **Automatically assign primary indexes** checked, as shown in the following image:
+If you don't know which column(s) to select, you can use Firebolt's suggested primary indexes by keeping **Automatically assign primary indexes** checked, as shown in the following image:

        <img src="../../assets/images/load_data_wizard_autopi.png" alt="The next step in the wizard is to map your data to your table." width="300"/> <BR>

-       Using Firebolt's suggested primary index is prefereable to having none.
+       Using Firebolt's suggested primary index is preferable to having none.
 In the absence of a query history present, Firebolt prioritizes choosing a column for the primary index in the following order: a datetime or timestamp column, a column with the lowest cardinality greater than two, or the first column.

    * If you include multiple columns as a composite primary index, they will be added in sort order.
 For example, if you select `column_1` first, then select `column_3`, then `column_3` will be added as a primary index after `column_1`.
 This means `column_1` will be used first as a sparse index, followed by `column_3`.
 If you choose more than one primary index, the order of sorting appears next to the toggle switch under the **Primary Index** column.
 In the previous example, the number `1` appears next to `column_1` and a number `2` appears next to `column_3`.